silx-kit/pyFAI/README.txt

 installation files (Chose the one corresponding to your python version).

 For MacOSX users with MacOS version>10.7, the default compiler switched from gcc to clang and dropped the OpenMP support.
-While clang does not support OpenMP, the use of gcc is advised for MacOSX users.
+Three options for you:

+* Use the new Xcode6 (with clang3.5) or Xcode4 (with gcc)
+* Install a version of gcc (>4.2) on MacOSX
+* use the "--no-openmp" option to setup.py if you are enforced to use Xcode4

 Documentation
 -------------